met4citizen/TalkingHead/README.md

 1. Create your own full-body avatar at [https://readyplayer.me](https://readyplayer.me)

-2. Copy the given URL and add the following URL parameters in order to include all the needed morph targets:<br>`morphTargets=ARKit,Oculus+Visemes,mouthOpen,mouthSmile,eyesClosed,eyesLookUp,eyesLookDown&textureSizeLimit=1024&textureFormat=png&pose=A`<br><br>Your final URL should look something like this:<br>`https://models.readyplayer.me/64bfa15f0e72c63d7c3934a6.glb?morphTargets=ARKit,Oculus+Visemes,mouthOpen,mouthSmile,eyesClosed,eyesLookUp,eyesLookDown&textureSizeLimit=1024&textureFormat=png&pose=A`
+2. Copy the given URL and add the following URL parameters in order to include all the needed morph targets:<br>`morphTargets=ARKit,Oculus+Visemes,mouthOpen,mouthSmile,eyesClosed,eyesLookUp,eyesLookDown&textureSizeLimit=1024&textureFormat=png`<br><br>Your final URL should look something like this:<br>`https://models.readyplayer.me/64bfa15f0e72c63d7c3934a6.glb?morphTargets=ARKit,Oculus+Visemes,mouthOpen,mouthSmile,eyesClosed,eyesLookUp,eyesLookDown&textureSizeLimit=1024&textureFormat=png`

-3. Use the URL directly or use it to download the GLB file to your own web server.
+3. Use the URL to download the GLB file to your own web server.

 ### Make Your Own Google Text-to-speech Proxy